corsairmarks/combined_silfae_revisited/mod/README.md

 There are other mods which contain these portraits, so why should you choose this one?
 None of the others update the special Grand Illusion gameplay, but this one does!
 Please enjoy my translation of Silfae's custom empire into modern Stellaris.

+## Important Performance Notes

+This mod can have a performance impact on your games, becasue it iterated all the Pops in empiress with the special origin on a monthly basis.
+It is off-limits for the AI to randomly pick for this reason.
+There is a reason Paradox moved away from this mechanic for Rogue Servitors.

 # Changes

 All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
 Updates include: